 VDI 2700, Sheet 15 – Requirements for anti-slip mats

 Sheet 15 of VDI 2700 defines the requirements for anti-slip mats.
-An anti-slip mat is of sufficient quality and strength if a tensile strength of at least 0.6 Newtons per square millimetre (N/mm²) is achieved and the elongation at break is at least 60%.
-Slip-resistant materials (RHM) or or anti-slip mats must be tested by an independent institute and can then be used until they reach the replacement state of wear.
+In order to guarantee quality and strength, an anti-slip mat should have a tensile strength of at least 0.6 Newton per square millimetre (N/mm²) and an elongation at break of at least 60%.
+Furthermore, according to sheet 15, a kinetic friction coefficient of at least μ=0.6 is usually applied.
+This is also the practical calculation value.
+Kinetic friction coefficients of anti-slip materials (RHM) or anti-slip mats should be determined by an independent testing institute according to VDI 2700 Sheet 14 and may then be used until they are ready for discard.

 The term “replacement state of wear”